 An examination of the procedural, historical, and conceptual aspects of motion in media including motion graphics, animation, and video.
-The course focuses on motion art design principles and introduces two animation and video authoring software applications: Flash and Final Cut.
+The course focuses on motion art design principles and introduces two animation and video authoring software applications: Adobe Flash and Final Cut Pro.
+Adobe After Effects software will be introduced for use in type animation.
 Students will have the opportunity to develop a variety of creative products that incorporate animation and videography with an emphasis on display on the Web.
-The art of storytelling, abstraction, metaphor, and narrative language will also be explored No previous programming knowledge required.
+The art of storytelling, abstraction, metaphor, and narrative language will also be explored.
+No previous programming knowledge required.
 (Formerly FA369)